Sworn translator from English to French – 30+ years translating your legal & administrative documents

 Official documents: Birth, marriage, divorce and death certificates

-Translations for countries other than France: This includes documents for consulates, embassies, visa applications, as well as applications for residency
+Translations for countries other than France : This includes documents for consulates, embassies, visa applications, as well as applications for residency

-Sworn translator appointed by the Caen Court of Appeal
+Sworn translator appointed by the Caen Court of Appeal and the Supreme Court of Justice of Luxembourg

-In France, only translators appointed by a court of appeal or the Cour de cassation are authorised to do so.
-I am on the list of official sworn translators with the Caen Court of Appeal.
+Only translators appointed by a court of appeal or the Cour de cassation are authorised to produce sworn translations in France, just as official translations may be produced in Luxembourg only by translators registered with the Supreme Court of Justice.
 This guarantees the accuracy and conformity of my translation services.

 Regulations limit sworn translators to specific languages.
 Mine are English to French.
 My role is to provide you with a reliable, meticulous service that complies with strict regulations.